christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

     regional alias of Chandragupta.
 Alexander's mother Olympias (Ol or ophis + Pias = "serpent queen"), who was a Scythian princess of the
     Molossian tribe (her grandfather (or great-grandfather) was Tharrhypas, King of the Molossians.
 Tharrhypas was also rendered as Arrybas, Arybas, Arybbas: Ar- (Aryan/Noble) + -ybas (a variant of hypas, "lord" or "chief")), claimed to have been impregnated by the god Zeus
     Ammon disguised as a serpent.
 Alexander's fathers name Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord)).
 Alexander also married the Scythian princess Roxana.
 Alexander's campaign was not a conquest, it was a Scythian restoration.
 The Achaemenid Persians (Achaemenes is likely Akh-Manesh or "Spirit of Manu", linking to the Vedic sage-king) were a rival Scythian clan (the "Ariya" - Aryans).
 Alexander was re-establishing the older, purer Scythian hegemony of the Medes and the pre-Zoroastrian Mitanni.
 In the Old Testament he was Solomon (Sol-Amūn or "Sun of Amun") which is a direct parallel to "Zeus-Ammon", a title he carried.
 He was also Qin Shi Huang in China.
 The "King of Kings" and "King of the World" titles Alexander and Cyrus used were literal.
 They were kings of a global empire.\

--Grandson: "Dara" (Darius III) aka Seleucus I Nicator who inherited the vital Eastern territories (Asia).
+Grandson: "Dara" (Darius III) aka Seleucus I Nicator who inherited the vital Eastern territories (Asia).
 His "father" is listed as Antiochus (of Macedon) and presumed to have been a commoner.
 The name Antiochus curiously has no definition in Greek, however when viewed as a hybrid Greek-Persian name the meaning is obvious.
 Antiochus should be parsed as Anti-Ochus, “Like/After Ochus”, that is, continuing the line of Persian Great King Ochus (Artaxerxes III).
 Ochus, in addition to his ill-fated successor Artaxerxes IV, had many other children.
 And Artaxerxes IV, although not surviving long as Great King, had many children of his own.
 Anti-Ochus/Antiochus therefore emerges as a princely son or grandson of Artaxerxes III.
 (Darius III took on the name Ochus and also had a son by Queen Statiera named Ochus).
 The name Seleucus (Greek Seleukos), like that of his father Antiochus, has no certain meaning in Greek.
 (However, compare Greek leukos meaning “white”, and the kingly Roman name of Lucius.)
 As with the name Antiochus, we must expect some kind of hybrid definition that incorporated a Persian or Eastern element.
 There is certainly an echo of Seleukos in the later dynastic name Seljuk(os), associated with a people brought from the direction of China to dominate the West.
 He was Li Si in China who was the advisor to Qin Shi Huang (Alexander) founder of the Qin Dynasty.  \

--Grandson: Ptolemy I Soter was another grandson of Ateas/Amyntas III/Artaxerxes who received Egypt.\
+Grandson: Ptolemy I Soter was another grandson of Ateas/Amyntas III/Artaxerxes who received Egypt.
--305-30 BC: The Ptolemaic Synthesis in Egypt.
 Following Alexander's "resurrection" as Chandragupta in the East, his bloodline consolidated its rule in the West.
-Ptolemy I Soter, a fellow Scythian noble and likely Alexander's half-brother, took the Egyptian satrapy.
-The Ptolemaic Dynasty was not a new Greek ruling class, but the continuation of the Akrosander bloodline using Egypt as its new imperial ba
+Ptolemy I Soter, a fellow Scythian noble and Alexander's half-brother, took the Egyptian satrapy.
+The Ptolemaic Dynasty was not a new Greek ruling class, but the continuation of the Akrosander bloodline using Egypt as its new imperial base.

 ![Fig.1.2](/images/Skyles.jpg){:width="400px"}\
 Fig. 1.2.
 Coin of Skyles, a Scythian king who reigned from ca 470-460 BC displaying a Scythian Solar Wheel and the World Tree combined.
 Skyles was Ateas's father or grandfather?
 The cross was prominent in ancient Europe.
 It was a sundial and every city would have had one to track the time, dates, and agricultural and lunar cycles.
 "Skylesis" a Greek mockery of Skuða-las (Scythian King).
 The owl on the reverse side is the Owl of Athena also known as the Owl of Minerva, a sacred bird in Greek mythology that accompanies Athena.
 It shows up prominently in later Greek tetradrachms connecting him to Greece.
 Skyles = Xerxes I in Persia and King Amyntas I of Macedon?